IvS-Asteroseismology/star_shine/README.md

 Newer versions are expected to work, and it is considered a bug if this is not the case.

-**Important:** STAR SHINE makes use of just-in-time compilation and caching of the compiled functions for fast operation.
+**Important:** Star Shine makes use of just-in-time compilation and caching of the compiled functions for fast operation.
 Before first use, it is recommended to run the script `run_first_use.py`.
 This runs a very short time-series (sim_000_lc.dat included in the data folder) and will make sure that the just-in-time compiler can do its magic to make everything run as fast as it can.
 Just-in-time compilation can result in more optimised machine code than